pablojimeno/code-rails/chapter_3_rails_resources/as_the_site_owner,_i_want_to_delete_a_post_so_that_i_can_remove_drunken_rants.md

 Describe the behavior with a spec

-- Hint: <span style="color: white">Use a generator to create the test: rails generate minitest:feature DeletingAPost</span>
+- Hint: <span style="color: white">Use a generator to create the test: rails generate minitest:feature DeletingAnArticle</span>

-- Hint: <span style="color: white">Give your feature a name matching the file feature "Deleting a Post" do ...</span>
+- Hint: <span style="color: white">Give your feature a name matching the file feature "Deleting an Article" do ...</span>

 - Hint: <span style="color: white">Write your scenario to describe the context scenario "article is deleted with a click" do ...</span>